R1-LEGENDARY/midterm-shared/README.md

 ---

 This project is licensed for educational purposes only.
-© 2025 Your Name / Institution — All Rights Reserved.
+© 2025 John Carlo C. Songcuan / DMMMSU-MLUC — All Rights Reserved.

 ---